Appearance

 Overview

 Drivers are configured in the presentation frontmatter under the drivers key.
-Each driver type has its own configuration options.
+Database drivers use named connections, while shell and custom drivers use direct configuration.

 yaml